Financial independence is the state of being free to live your life the way you want, without having to worry about money.

 Keep the investment fees down

-If you follow the above you will become financial independent much quicker.
+If you follow the above you will become financially independent much quicker.

 Would you prefer to earn more or save more?